score-based-methods-workshop/score-based-methods-workshop.github.io/_pages/call.md

 The submission website is on **[OpenReview](https://openreview.net/group?id=NeurIPS.cc/2022/Workshop/SBM)**.
 Camera-ready versions are due by **Nov 25, 2022**, and will be posted on the workshop website.

+# camera ready instructions

+Please replace `\usepackage{score_workshop}` in the preamble of your LaTeX source file with `\usepackage[final]{score_workshop}`.
+We highly suggest incorporating reviewer feedback when revising your paper.
+The camera ready submission should have a total of **4 pages**.
+Additional pages that contain only acknowledgements, references, and appendices are allowed.
+Please submit the camera ready paper on OpenReview via post-decision revision.

+For on-site poster presentation, please prepare one poster for each accepted submission.
+Since posters will be taped to the wall, they should be on light-weight paper, not laminated.
+Please make your posters 24W x 36H inches (NOT 36W x 48H), portrait.
+We unfortunately cannot support virtual poster presentations nor hybrid presentations.

 # questions?
 Contact us at [scorebased.workshop@gmail.com](mailto:scorebased.workshop@gmail.com).